-If you have posted a Google review yourself and are looking to remove it … here is how:
+If you have posted a Google review yourself and are looking to remove it, here’s how:

 - Click “Your contributions”

-The point is: an authentic Google business profile displays ALL opinions from ALL customers, not just the ones the business prefers.
-Therefore, your negative reviews are here to stay.
+In other words, an authentic Google business profile displays ALL opinions from ALL customers, not just the ones the business prefers.
+Businesses cannot delete Google reviews simply because they disagree.

-Reviews piling up with no response tell customers your business couldn’t care less about them — you want to prove the opposite is true.
+Reviews piling up with no response tell customers your business doesn’t care about their experience.
+Be proactive to control customer perception.